FedeNoce/Kmeans/README.md

 ## Getting Started

-To get a local copy and run some tests follow these simple steps.
+In order to get a local copy and run some tests, follow these simple steps.

 1. Clone the repo
 ```sh
 git clone git clone https://github.com/FedeNoce/Kmeans.git
 ```
 2. Chose the implementation:  ```kmeans_seq.py``` for sequential, ```Kmeans_openMp.cpp``` for parallel with OpenMP, ```2D_kmeans_cuda.cu``` for parallel with CUDA.
-3. Choose the dataset and copy the file path in the implementation
+3. Choose the dataset and copy the file path in the code
-4. Set the parameters with your tests necessities
+4. Set the parameters with your settings
 5. Run the tests
 6. Evaluate the clustering of the tests running ```evaluate_kmeans.py```
 ## Authors